 The reality is that despite hype created by CDN marketing teams, enterprises have found that CDN-based WAAP and Cloud WAF security models are inadequate for the following reasons:

-- Weak Bot Defense – CDNs offer very basic generation bot defense which can stop simple bot attacks.
+- Weak Bot Mitigation – CDNs offer very basic generation bot mitigation features which can stop simple bot attacks.
 They rely heavily on network intelligence and TLS/SSL signals from the client-side to stop bots.
 Advanced bot tools which rely on real browsers, real mobile applications and crowdsourcing to easily bypass through CDN based bot mitigation.

 As a result, enterprises are moving towards an application security architecture that looks more like this: